-You will also be asked to upload a CV and a supporting statement.
+You will be asked to upload a CV and a supporting statement.
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
-This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).
-Your application will be judged solely on the basis of how you demonstrate that you meet the selection criteria stated in the job description.
+This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants)

 Please upload all documents as PDF files with your name and the document type in the filename.

-All applications must be received by midday on the closing date stated in the online advertisement.
+All applications must be received by midday UK time on the closing date stated in the online advertisement.